- GDP (PPP):

 - FDI Inflow:

-Poland’s economic freedom score is 68.5, making its economy the 45th freest in the 2018 Index.
-Its overall score has increased by 0.2 point, with improved fiscal health and labor freedom scores outpacing a decline in government integrity.
-Poland is ranked 21st among 44 countries in the Europe region, and its overall score is below the regional average but above the world average.
+Poland’s economic freedom score is 68.7, making its economy the 39th freest in the 2022 Index.
+Poland is ranked 25th among 45 countries in the Europe region, and its overall score is below the regional average but above the world average.

-The top income tax rate is 32 percent, and the corporate tax rate is a flat 19 percent.
+The top individual income tax rate is 32 percent, and the top corporate tax rate is 19 percent.
 Other taxes include value-added and property taxes.
-The overall tax burden equals 32.1 percent of total domestic income.
-Over the past three years, government spending has amounted to 41.7 percent of total output (GDP), and budget deficits have averaged 2.8 percent of GDP.
-Public debt is equivalent to 54.2 percent of GDP.
+The overall tax burden equals 35.4 percent of total domestic income.
+Government spending has amounted to 44.0 percent of total output (GDP) over the past three years, and budget deficits have averaged 3.1 percent of GDP.
+Public debt is equivalent to 57.7 percent of GDP.

 Members of the business community report that regulations have become less predictable.
 Outsized state-owned and state-controlled companies infringe on business freedom.
 Labor productivity has been rising.
 The unemployment rate varies a great deal across regions.
 The government has increased the minimum wage, and the rate of inflation rose steadily throughout 2021.